 If you’ve done this correctly, new visitors and followers will be just as interested in that content as the original viewers were.

-If you’d prefer this information in a more digestible format, I’ve created a handy-dandy worksheet / checklist for you that you can download here.
+If you’d prefer this information in a more digestible format, I’ve created a handy-dandy worksheet / checklist for you that you can download from our free resource library.
 See that?
 Supporting content.